5 Reasons Every AEC Firm Should Care about CMMC

 But CMMC isn’t just about large enterprises.
 Any organization that currently contracts with, or plans to contract with the U.S. Department of Defense (DoD) should be well on its way to getting CMMC certified.

-Let’s quickly review what CMMC entails, then we’ll discuss why certification is important to your organization, even if you don’t work directly with the DoD.
+Let’s quickly review what CMMC entails, then discuss why certification is important to your organization, even if you don’t work directly with the DoD.

 What is CMMC?

-CMMC is part of the effort to secure the DoD’s supply chain and protect the Defense Industrial Base (DIB) contractors from cybersecurity threats.
+CMMC is part of an effort to secure the DoD’s supply chain and protect Defense Industrial Base (DIB) contractors from cybersecurity threats.
 The DIB refers to the “worldwide industrial complex that enables research and development, as well as design, production, delivery, and maintenance of military weapons systems, subsystems, and components or parts, to meet U.S. military requirements,” according to the federal government.

 CMMC represents an amalgamation of multiple frameworks and standards, such as NIST SP 800-171, the NIST Cybersecurity Framework, and ISO/IEC 27001, all of which represent best of breed guidelines for cybersecurity processes and practices.
-It’s comprised of five levels that align with contractors’ cybersecurity practices and the sensitivity of information they manage, as well as the types and consequences of potential threats.
+It’s comprised of three levels that align with contractors’ cybersecurity practices and the sensitivity of information they manage, as well as the types and consequences of potential threats.

 These requirements include (but are not limited to):